parallelworks/mdlite-workflow/examples/cloud.md

 ```
 This step takes about **5 minutes**.

-3. Log out and launch a JupyterHub interactive session.
-For
+3. Log out and launch a JupyterHub interactive session on the
-example, you can use a PW GitHub workflow with the following
+cluster.
+If you are using a PW cloud cluster, you can use a PW
-`github.json` definition:
+GitHub workflow with the following `github.json` definition:
 ```bash
 {
     "repo": "https://github.com/parallelworks/interactive_session.git",